Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 ## RESEARCH PAPER

 I have Published a IEEE Research Paper(scopus) on this Project on Sept 2020.

-You can view and read my Research paper at - https://ieeexplore.ieee.org/document/9199997
+You can view and read my Research paper at- **https://ieeexplore.ieee.org/document/9199997**

 *********************************************************************************************************************************************************************************